-Tonight – April 8, 2018 – follow the arc to Arcturus and drive a spike to Spica.
-If it’s the only star mnemonic you ever learn, it’s worth it!
-And it’s especially worth knowing this year, since Jupiter can be found in the vicinity of these stars.
-Follow the arc to Arcturus and drive a spike to Spica.
+Follow the arc to Arcturus, and drive a spike to Spica.
 Scouts learn this phrase.
 Grandparents teach it to kids.
 It was one of the first sky tools I learned to use in astronomy.
-Follow the links below to learn more.

-Arcturus is a giant star with an estimated distance of 37 light-years.
+Modern astronomers know Arcturus as a giant star with an estimated distance of 37 light-years.
 It’s special because it’s not moving with the general stream of stars in the flat disk of the Milky Way galaxy.
-Instead, Arcturus is cutting perpendicularly through the galaxy’s disk at a tremendous rate of speed . . . some 93 miles (150 km) per second.
+Instead, Arcturus is cutting perpendicularly through the galaxy’s disk at a tremendous rate of speed … some 93 miles (150 km) per second.

 Millions of years from now this star will be lost from the view of any future inhabitants of Earth, or at least those who are earthbound and looking with the eye alone.

 Drive a spike to Spica.
-Once you’ve followed the curve of the Big Dipper’s handle to the star Arcturus, you’re on your way to finding the star Spica.
+Once you’ve followed the curve of the Big Dipper’s handle to the star Arcturus, you’re on your way to finding the bright, blue-white star Spica.
 Just extend that same curve on the sky’s dome.
-Read more about Spica here.

-Once again, just remember … follow the arc to Arcturus and drive a spike to Spica!
+Bottom line: Remember … follow the arc to Arcturus and drive a spike to Spica!
+Have fun.